Mukunzi-250/SMART-CONSTRUCTION-INVENTORY-SYSTEM/README.md

 **📋 What's This Project About? 🤔**

-Running a construction materials business involves constant challenges: running out of critical

-materials like cement during peak construction seasons, overstocking expensive items like steel

-bars, losing track of supplier deliveries, and manual calculation errors in billing.
-These issues can

-cost businesses up to 25% of their potential revenue!
+Running a construction materials business involves constant challenges: running out of critical materials like cements during peak construction seasons, overstocking expensive items like steel bars, losing track of supplier deliveries, and manual calculation errors in billing.
+These issues can cost businesses up to 25% of their potential revenue!

 Our PL/SQL-based **Smart Construction Material Inventory and Sales Management System**